Alcaro/Arlib/arlib/sandbox/README.txt

     also way too complex

 Chosen solution: Ignore it, leave it unimplemented.
 Only a few programs need this function family.
+(This admittedly includes this one, but nested sandboxes ... let's not.)

 fork